Online Training: Leave no one behind

 What to expect?

-An interactive and lively learning experience awaits you: exchange with fellow practitioners, a moderated online forum and assignments to apply LNOB directly in your working context.
-International experts will provide input through weekly webinars, answer your questions and share relevant material.
-The training consists of different modules which will cover a variety of topics: the concept of LNOB, challenges and entry points, LNOB in the planning phase / during the implementation process / its inclusion within the monitoring & evaluation system, LNOB advocacy as well as LNOB action planning.
-Useful tools and instruments will complement the training resources.
+An interactive and lively learning experience awaits you: exchange with fellow practitioners, a moderated online forum, and assignments to apply LNOB directly in your own working context.
+International experts will provide inputs through weekly live online sessions, answer your questions and share relevant resources.
+The training consists of a series of modules tackling topics relevant in the context of development projects: the concept of LNOB, challenges and entry points, LNOB in the planning phase / during the implementation process / its inclusion within the monitoring & evaluation system, LNOB advocacy as well as LNOB action planning.
+Useful tools and materials will complement the training resources.
 Crucial part, however, is your involvement.
 The course will strongly focus on peer learning, sharing and exchanging of experiences from the working context and bringing in individual expertise and resources.
 A facilitation team will accompany you throughout the whole learning experience.

 When and how long?